netzpirat/guard-coffeescript/README.md

 :output => 'javascripts'            # Relative path to the output directory.
                                     # default: the path given with the :input option

+:noop => true                       # No operation: do not write an output file.
+                                    # default: false

 :bare => true                       # Compile without the top-level function wrapper.
                                     # Provide either a boolean value or an Array of filenames.
                                     # default: false